Karan886/SinglePlayer-Bingo/README.md

 Single Player Bingo - Android Mobile App

+Look in Demo folder for screenshots and video!!

 Note: You can simulate the entire game to test it.
 I have included a variable called callSpeed in game.lua.
 This variable can fast forward the call speed (ie. set it to 100) and the AI gameplay is also sped up, so that you don't have to play the entire game to test it, just let AI opponent do the work!!